kutovoy/temporal_crontab_sample/README.md

     gradle -q execute -PmainClass=crontabpoc.CronTab

-Check the output of the worker window if you want to read some debugging info.
+Check the output of the worker window if you want to read some debugging info or look for the workflow details/history events in the GUI - click [here](http://localhost:8088/) once Temporal server and worker is running.

 ### TODO